cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 hosts a
 [text mining challenge for BEL](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vi/track-3/).
 It was lead by Fraunhofer (Juliane Fluck, Sumit Madan, Martin Hofmann-Apitius) and Philip Morris International (Justyna Szostak).
-Again, almost all of the software published for this track did not include a demo.
+Again, almost all the software published for this track did not include a demo.

 **May 22nd, 2017** The final version of `bel.rb`